-Councilman Cameron W. Andrews was born in the Houston County Hospital in 1969 and is a lifelong Houston County resident.
+Councilman Cameron W. Andrews was born in Houston County in 1969 and is a lifelong Houston County resident.
 He is a graduate of Northside High School in Warner Robins and holds a Bachelor’s Degree in Education from Georgia Southern University and a Master’s Degree in Educational Leadership from Columbus State University.
 He has resided in Centerville since 1997 and currently serves as the Assistant Principal of Warner Robins Middle School.
-As a 20-year educator, 17 of those as an employee of the Houston County Board of Education, Councilman Andrews believes this has served him well during his time as a Centerville City Councilman.
+As a 25-year educator, 22 of those as an employee of the Houston County Board of Education, Councilman Andrews believes this has served him well during his 16 years as a Centerville City Councilman.

 Councilman Andrews is married to his wife Angie and they have two children, Madison, 20, a nursing student at Trevecca Nazarene University and Belmont University in Nashville, Tennessee, and Caleb, 16, a junior at Houston County High School.
-Councilman Andrews is an Ordained Minister of the Church of the Nazarene and serves in his local church as the Youth and Young Families Minister.
+Councilman Andrews is an Ordained Minister of the Church of the Nazarene and serves in his local church as the Young Families Minister.

-Councilman Andrews is currently serving his third term on City Council
+Councilman Andrews is currently serving his fifth term on City Council.